Trump-Hitler comparison seen in New York Times book review

 The review comes as The New York Times takes an increasingly critical stance toward Trump.
 In recent weeks, the paper has become more confident in calling out the candidate's lies.
 Wednesday's front-page featured stories about Trump's "disappointing debate," his secrecy about his taxes and his failure to make inroads with undecided female voters.

-Neither Kakutani nor Dean Baquet, the Times' executive editor, responded to a request for comment regarding the book review.
+Kakutani did not respond to a request for comment, but Times executive editor Dean Baquet praised the review.
+"It was a great review of a big and obviously important book," he told CNNMoney.

-But Kakutani's apparent effort to highlight Hitler's Trump-like characteristics were not lost on others.
+Kakutani's apparent effort to highlight Hitler's Trump-like characteristics was not lost on others.

 "This New York Times 'Hitler' book review sure looks like a thinly veiled jab at Trump," The Washington Post's Callum Borchers tweeted.